 Google Sheets fill down can save you a lot of time when doing data entry or working with data.

-To use the fil handle Google Sheets recognizes a pattern and then allows you to quickly use the pattern to fill down the data.
+To use the fill handle, Google Sheets recognizes a pattern and allows you to quickly use the pattern to fill down the data.

 For example, suppose you have 1 in cell A1 and 2 in cell A2, you can simply drag the Fill handle, and it will fill the cells with the series of numbers (as shown below):